Goldfinch Primary School

 Special Educational Needs (SEN) Information Report

 As a school we work within the Wandsworth guidance on the Local Offer which explains the different ways pupils with different additional needs are provided for within the school.
-In addition we also follow our ‘Equality and Disability’ policy and ‘Accessibility’ plan.
+In addition we also follow our ‘Equality and Disability’ policy and ‘Accessibility’ plans.

-At Goldfinch Primary all pupils, regardless of their particular needs, are offered inclusive teaching which will enable them to make the best possible progress in school and feel that they are a valued member of the wider school community.
+At Goldfinch Primary School all pupils, regardless of their particular needs, are offered inclusive teaching which will enable them to make the best possible progress in school and feel that they are a valued member of the wider school community.
 We may offer the following range of provision to support children with communication and interaction, cognition and learning difficulties, social, mental and health problems or sensory or physical needs.

 What should I do if I am concerned about my child’s progress or special educational needs?

-At Goldfinch Primary we pride ourselves on the good relationships we have with our parents.
-We believe that the best way to ensure that your child does the very best at school is by working with you, the parents/carers.
+At Goldfinch Primary School we pride ourselves on the good relationships we have with our parents.
+We believe that the best way to ensure that your child does the very best at school is by working with the families.
 Therefore, if you have any concerns regarding your child’s progress or educational needs you should, initially, arrange a meeting with your child’s class teacher.
 At this meeting your concerns can be shared and discussed and targets may be set.
 A review meeting will also be arranged to discuss progress made towards the targets.
 In some circumstances, the SENCO may attend the review meeting along with the class teacher in order to discuss the next steps.

 How does the school decide whether a child has special education needs and what extra help they need?

-Before your child starts at Goldfinch Primary it is of paramount importance that we have a detailed picture of them and their needs to ensure that we can meet these successfully.
+Before your child starts at Goldfinch Primary School it is of paramount importance that we have a detailed picture of them and their needs to ensure that we can meet these successfully.
 We will ask you to fill out our ‘Induction Form’ prior to your child’s start and then, where necessary, you will be invited to meet with the SENCo.
 If your child has a special educational need which you already know about, it is very important that you indicate this on the ‘Induction Form’ as well as informing the SENCo at the meeting so that they can put appropriate support in place for your child.

-Once your child has joined Goldfinch Primary their progress will be monitored carefully using our robust assessment procedure.
+Once your child has joined Goldfinch their progress will be monitored carefully using our robust assessment procedure.
 If at any point we have any concerns regarding your child’s progress or attainment, the class teacher will request a meeting with you to discuss these and suggest appropriate support and/or targets.
 A review date will also be arranged where it will be decided if the school needs to continue to monitor or continue with additional support for your child’s learning.
 Your child’s name may be added to the school’s register of pupils with Special Educational Needs, which is confidential and only shared with staff who work with your child.
 You will be informed if this takes place.

 How will I know how my child is doing and how will you help me to support my child’s learning?

-At Goldfinch Primary we believe it is very important to keep you informed of your child’s progress because, as parents, you are their first educators so we must ensure that we work together to secure the best outcomes for your child.
+At Goldfinch Primary School we believe it is very important to keep you informed of your child’s progress because, as parents, you are their first educators so we must ensure that we work together to secure the best outcomes for your child.
 All parents are expected to attend Parent/Teacher Consultations every term.
 At these meetings we provide information about your child’s progress and how you can further support them at home.
 At the end of the summer term a detailed report is sent home informing you of the progress made by your child throughout the year.

-If your child has an Education, Health and Care Plan ECHP it must be reviewed annually.
+If your child has an Education, Health and Care Plan (ECHP) it must be reviewed annually.
 At the review meeting the SENCO, class teacher, parents and any other agencies working with the child will meet to discuss the child’s progress and set targets for the coming year.
 Parents and children have the opportunity to share their views and aspirations and these form part of the annual review report, which will be completed following the annual review meeting and distributed to the Case Officer at the local authority, parents and the class teacher.

 How will my child be involved and consulted?